Best Cheap Health Insurance in Massachusetts for 2026

 Use cost-sharing reductions for cheaper medical care

-If you buy a Silver plan, you may get discounts that lower the cost of your medical care.
+If you buy a Silver plan, you may get discounts that lower the cost of your medical care if you make under $39,125 as a single person or $80,375 as a family of four.
 These are called cost-sharing reductions (CSRs), and they let you pay less when you go to the doctor by lowering your deductible, copay and coinsurance.

 Are health insurance rates going up in MA?

-In 2024, the average cost of health insurance in Massachusetts rose by 16% for Silver plans.
+In 2026, the average cost of health insurance in Massachusetts is rising by 10%.

 Change